ryneandal/ryneandal.github.io/_posts/2025-11-06-when-productivity-becomes-punishment.md

 image: /assets/images/posts/burnout-reset-cover.jpg
 ---

+# When Productivity Becomes Punishment: Rebooting My Life After Burnout

-*“What looked like strength was actually survival.”*
+> *“What looked like strength was actually survival.”*

 For most of my adult life, I’ve been obsessed with progress.
 I measured my worth in commits, coursework, and creative output.
 I was always looking for the next thing to do, the next project to start, the next challenge to conquer.
 If I wasn’t building something, I was failing.
 I had to be busy.
 The idea of slowing down felt like weakness.
 Output was the measure of my worth.